rohit1kumar/internsync/README.md

-# Internshala-Scraper-Py
+# InternSync
 A Playwright based web scraper to scrape internships from [Internshala](https://internshala.com/), written in Python.
 Data is stored in a CSV file.

 ## Disclaimer
-*This is for educational purpose only.
+*This is for educational purposes only.
 I am not responsible for any misuse of this code.*

 ## Features
 - Store data in a CSV file